ejmastnak/spm-potentiation/src/README.md

    1. `make_tables.py`
    1. `make_figures.py`

-### Source code structure
+### What each script does

-Here is a summary of how the code is organized:
+Here is a one-sentence summary of what each Python script does:

 - `constants.py`: organizes project-wide constants into one location.
 - `data_preprocessing.py`: converts raw TMG measurements into text-based CSV files better suited to further analysis with SPM.